 You can also learn more about eating healthy and how it can help you manage your mood disorder at: https://www.bipolar-lives.com/bipolar-diet-ebook

 Staying Safe and Healthy

-It might seem like there is a list of foods, supplements and OTC remedies that you have to watch out for, and for some people this is true.
-Interactions with bipolar medications does happen, more often than you might think.
+It might seem like there is a list of foods, supplements, and OTC remedies that you have to watch out for, and for some people this is true.
+Interactions with bipolar medications do happen, more often than you might think.